diegoceccarelli/dexter-eval/README.md

 ### Output Writers

-Output can be produced in several different ways, implementing the [OutputResultsAppender](src/main/java/it/cnr/isti/hpc/dexter/eval/output/OutputResultsAppender.java) class.
+Output can be produced in several different ways, implementing the [OutputResultsAppender](src/main/java/it/cnr/isti/hpc/dexter/eval/output/OutputResultsAppender.java) interface.
 Currently dexter-eval provides only	a [console appender](src/main/java/it/cnr/isti/hpc/dexter/eval/output/ConsoleResultsAppender.java) which prints the results on the stdout.
-By default, each measure defined in the configuration file has its console appender by default, but you can set up a console appender that prints all the partial evaluations (for debugging purposes) adding the code `[>c+]`.
+By default, each measure defined in the configuration file is associated to a console appender by default, but you can set up a console appender that prints all the partial evaluations (for debugging purposes) adding the code `[>c+]`.